 International Students with Service Obligation1,3,6 / Graduate Assistantship Programme

 All fees quoted here are in Singapore Dollars (S$).
 Tuition fees are reviewed yearly and thus, subject to revision.
-Tuition fees for graduate research programmes for students admitted in AY2019/2020 will be increased by 1.5% per year for the remaining course duration.

 The tuition fees for both full-time and part-time candidates are the same.
 Fees are subject to change at any time.
 A late fee may be imposed for fees which are not fully paid by the due date indicated in the bill each semester.